jhildenbiddle/nth-grid/docs/index.md

 **Internet Explorer 9**

 - **CSS Calc() Limitations:** IE9 supports CSS calc() values up to 128 characters and will truncate values that exceed this length.
 Grids that require calc() values larger than 128 characters will therefore render incorrectly in this browser.
-This typically isn't an issue, although long calc() values can be generated when using the `order` setting with grids that contain a mix of fixed- and fluid-width columns, gaps and margins.
+This typically isn't an issue, although long calc() values can be generated when using the [`order`](#order) setting with grids that contain a mix of fixed- and fluid-width columns, gaps, and margins.

 **Internet Explorer 7/8**

-- **Grid Configurations:** As detailed in the [Legacy Browsers](#legacy-browsers) section, Nth-Grid provides legacy browser support for some (but not all) grid configurations.
-Please review this section for a list of compatible grid configurations.
+- **Grid Configurations:** Nth-Grid provides legacy browser support for some but not all grid configurations.
+See the requirements above for details.
 - **CSS Minifiers:** Nth-Grid uses the the CSS "star hack" to target IE7 without requiring additional CSS classes, HTML markup or JavaScript.
 Many CSS minifiers will strip these rules by default during minification assuming legacy support is not needed.
 If you find that grids are not rendering properly in IE7 while using a CSS minifier, first disable to your minifier to see if this fixes the issue.
 If this resolves the issue, you most likely need to enable legacy support in your minifier settings.

 ## SassDoc

 Nth-Grid includes SassDoc-compatible comments in the Sass source code.
-This makes including Nth-Grid documentation in your own SassDoc-generated documentation as simple as including `path/to/_nth-grid.sass` in the list of Sass files to process.
+This makes including Nth-Grid in your own SassDoc documentation as simple as including `path/to/_nth-grid.sass` in the list of Sass files to process.

 For more information on SassDoc, please visit [sassdoc.com](http://sassdoc.com).